Skip to main content

 Since the release of DiscrimiNAT v2 in November 2020, we've built in the detection of ESNI/ECH use and prevented the egressing of such traffic altogether – even if an explicit rule to allow the domain name exists.
 This is because, as a transparent inspection device, DiscrimiNAT cannot decrypt an encrypted TLS extension and ensure that it contains an allowed destination address.

 DiscrimiNAT also ignores the outer, unencrypted SNI if an inner, encrypted SNI is set too.
 This is a known method of evading firewalls that may only be satisfied with the presence of an allowed domain name in the outer, unencrypted SNI.
-For more information on this, see defo.ie and our comparison page.
+For more information on this, see defo.ie or tls-ech.dev and our comparison page.

 The flow log message reason field for denying traffic with ECH set will contain the phrase ech was found.
 An example of such a log message from discriminat-flow is: